Bendzae/bevy_replicon_snap/README.md

 - Client-Side prediction:
   - Owner predicted: Owner client of the entity predicts, other clients interpolate

-In the [examples]() you can find a clone of the `Simple Box` example of `bevy_replicon`, in 3
+In the [examples](https://github.com/Bendzae/bevy_replicon_snap/tree/main/examples) you can find a clone of the `Simple Box` example of `bevy_replicon`, in 3
-versions: no interpolation or predictions, interpolated, predicted.
+versions: no interpolation or prediction, interpolated, predicted.
 I recommend to look at the diffs between those examples to gain a better understanding how this plugin works.

 ## Usage